 Researchers assembled Zn//Cu batteries with an average Coulomb efficiency of 98.15% after 800 cycles.
 Meanwhile, the Zn//NH4V4O10 full battery delivered long-term stability with a capacity retention of 93.5% after 8,000 cycles.

-This provides a promising strategy for screening optimal electrolyte additives for high-performance AZIBs and is expected to be applied to other metal batteries.
+This research provides a promising strategy for screening optimal electrolyte additives for high-performance AZIBs and is expected to be applied to other metal batteries.

 More information: Tingting Wei et al, Non-sacrificial anionic surfactant with high HOMO energy level as a general descriptor for zinc anode, Energy Storage Materials (2024).
 DOI: 10.1016/j.ensm.2024.103525